 Try leaving two Senegalese twists out of your topknot to frame your face and add dimension to your look.

 Who needs rubber bands as a twist fastener when there are braid charms around to do the job?
 These accessories add a pop of shine while securing your ends for a longer-lasting style.

-Beads and charms aren’t just for braids, they work for twists, too.
-Just check out this glamorously adorned ponytail if you need proof.
+Beads and charms aren’t just for braids—they work for twists, too.
+Just check out Kerry Washington's red-carpet-ready adornments if you need proof.

-If you’re not afraid to go granny gray, you should make your twists a gunmetal shade.
-And even better if you go for a shoulder-grazing style.
-It adds a low-key edge.
+If you’re not afraid to go gray, you should make your twists a gunmetal shade.
+And even better if you go for a shoulder-grazing style—it adds a low-key edge.

 Love length but you don’t want to go for an ankle-grazing Rapunzel look?
-Go halfway and choose hip length Senegalese twists.
-Chunkier twists will add a lovely boho vibe.
+Go halfway and choose hip-length Senegalese twists.
+Smaller twists look refined and highlight your length.

 Medium Twists with Baby Hairs

-If you’re a princess and you know it, and you really want to show it, get this twisted ponytail plait.
+If you’re a princess and you know it, get this twisted ponytail plait.
 It’s extravagant and gorgeous.
 And, of course, it surely makes good use of those braid charms.